 Now, just a quick note before we leave the topic of virtualization.
 A VM within the public cloud is sometimes referred to as an instance.
 This term is very vendor specific, but it refers to the same object as a virtual machine.

-Cloud computing resources
+Cloud Computing resources

-Network Resources.
 These provide the connectivity that allows all of the other resources to communicate with each other.
 In a typical environment, this would be accomplished through hardware such as routers (to route traffic between your networks), switches (which provide the background of network connectivity that allows other hosts to talk to one another), and firewalls (to allow or deny traffic into the environment).

 If we go back to our original definition of what is cloud computing, we can say that it is a remote virtual pool of on-demand shared resources offering compute, storage, and network services that can be rapidly deployed at scale.